michalsenkyr/michalsenkyr.github.io/_drafts/spark-performance.md

 Spark supports two different serializers for data serialization.
 The default one is Java serialization which, although it is very easy to use (by simply implementing the `Serializable` interface), is very inefficient.
 That is why it is advisable to switch to the second supported serializer, [Kryo](https://github.com/EsotericSoftware/kryo), for the majority of production uses.
 This is done by setting `spark.serializer` to `org.apache.spark.serializer.KryoSerializer`.
 Kryo is much more efficient and does not require the classes to implement `Serializable` (as they are serialized by Kryo's [FieldSerializer](https://github.com/EsotericSoftware/kryo#fieldserializer) by default).
 However, in very rare cases, Kryo can fail to serialize some classes, which is the sole reason why it is still not Spark's default.
 It is also a good idea to register all classes that are expected to be serialized (Kryo will then be able to use indices instead of full class names to identify data types, reducing the size of the serialized data thereby increasing performance even further).

-![Kryo vs Java serialization benchmark]
+(TODO: Kryo vs Java serialization benchmark)

 ### DataFrames and Datasets

 The high-level APIs are much more efficient when it comes to data serialization as they are aware of the actual data types they are working with.
 Thanks to this, they can generate optimized serialization code tailored specifically to these types and to the way Spark will be using them in the context of the whole computation.
 For some transformations it might also generate only partial serialization code (e.g. array lookups).
-This code generation step is called Project Tungsten and is a big part of what makes the high-level APIs so performant.
+This code generation step is a component of Project Tungsten which is a big part of what makes the high-level APIs so performant.

-![Project Tungsten serialization benchmark]
+(TODO: Project Tungsten serialization benchmark)

 ### Closure serialization